granite-stack/granite-assets/docs_source/user-guide.rst

 **Asset key**
-    A forward-slash separated path that uniquely identifies an asset within the repository (e.g. ``"invoices/2024/inv-001.pdf"``).
+    A forward-slash separated path that uniquely identifies an asset within the repository.
 Keys must **not** start with a leading slash.
 The key is the stable identifier you store in your database — the physical location (filesystem path, S3 key with prefix) is an internal detail of the repository.

+    ``key`` is **optional** in ``AssetSaveRequest``.
+When omitted, the repository auto-generates a collision-free key using a UUID folder structure (see :ref:`auto-key-layout` below).

 **AssetVisibility**
     ``PUBLIC`` — the asset is accessible via a stable, non-expiring URL.